Linaro/lava/doc/content/admin/basic-tutorials/instance/upgrade.md

 "MASTER_UPGRADE_NOTIFY": false
 ```

-The defaul value for this flag is False so admin action is required in order
+The default value for this flag is False so admin action is required in order
 to use this feature.

 Each user that has a 'change_worker' permission over the at least one worker